Consonance/consonance/container-admin/README.md

     docker-compose build
     docker-compose run client

+You can exit and re-enter via:

+    exit
+    docker-compose run client

 **NOTE:** this `docker-compose up` currently isn't working since you need to do some manual configuration before you can start the daemons.
 See the next section.

 ## Developing